Last Updated: 2014-12-10

 Cancer screening and counseling involves decision making on the part of the patient.
 Informed decision making is a person's overall process of gathering relevant health information from his or her clinician and from other clinical and nonclinical sources, with or without independent clarification of values.
 Shared decision making is decision making by the patient and clinician, in which the patient: understands the risk or seriousness of the disease or condition to be prevented; understands the preventive service, including the risks, benefits, alternatives, and uncertainties; has weighed his or her values regarding the potential benefits and harms associated with the service; and has engaged in decision making at a level at which he or she desires and feels comfortable.

 Specific cancer screening recommendations for average-risk adults are available for breast, cervical, and colorectal cancer.
 These include guidance on the age at which to start and stop screening and the screening intervals.

 The US Preventive Services Task Force (USPSTF) recommends against routine screening for testicular cancer, ovarian cancer, bladder cancer, and pancreatic cancer.
-Evidence is insufficient to recommend for or against screening for lung cancer, skin cancer, and oral cancer.
+Evidence is insufficient to recommend for or against screening for skin cancer and oral cancer.
+Screening for lung cancer is recommended in high-risk patients.
 Counseling for smoking cessation is strongly advocated to reduce the incidence of related cancers (e.g., lung cancer).
 More than 150,000 new cases of cancer each year are attributable to tobacco use and could be prevented by effective therapies to decrease its use.